tutorcruncher/hermes/tests/workflows-seb.md

     * Company object:
       * [x] If it exists, update it with the `pd_org_id` and any other details (`salesperson` etc). **TODO: Currently we're only matching on `pd_org_id` so a new Company will always be created.
 See TODO in `_process_pd_organisation`.**
       * [x] If it doesn't exist, create it.
 Assign the `owner` as `salesperson`.
+        * When creating the company in pipedrive it must have a tc2_status
   * In TC2 (only valid if the Company exists in Hermes):
     * Cligency object:
       * [ ] If it exists in TC2 (we know this if the Company has a `tc2_cligency_id`), then update it with the `pipedrive_url` and `pipedrive_id`.